-RESERVES Reserve materials are placed at the circulation desk.
+RESERVES: Reserve materials are placed at the circulation desk.
 Most reserve materials are to be used in the library only, but some instructors do designate checkout opportunities.
-DVD disks are also kept behind the circulation desk.
+DVDs are also kept behind the circulation desk.

-SGA COLLECTIONS The Student Government Association (SGA) provides popular movie DVDs at the FVTC Library.
-You can borrow up to three movies for one week SGA also purchases popular books for the library collection.
+SGA COLLECTIONS: The Student Government Association (SGA) provides popular movie DVDs at the FVTC Library.
+You may borrow up to three movies for one week.
+SGA also purchases popular books for the library collection.